open-feature/java-sdk-contrib/providers/ofrep/README.md

-**The conformance suite has a profile of its own, `tck`.** That is the separation the appendix asks for, and the reason is what a red build *says* rather than how long it takes: a conformance run carries failures by design, wherever `OfrepTckTest` declares a `knownDeviation`, so a signal shared with a suite that is expected green ends with somebody silencing the informative half.
-The profile clears the exclusion and narrows Surefire's includes to `**/e2e/*TckTest.java` in the same breath, so it runs the conformance suite and nothing else — not the module's unit tests.
+**The conformance suite has a profile of its own, `tck`.** That is the separation the appendix asks for, and the reason is what a red build *says* rather than how long it takes: a conformance run carries failures by design, wherever `OfrepTest` declares a `knownDeviation`, so a signal shared with a suite that is expected green ends with somebody silencing the informative half.
+The profile drops the `tck` directory from the exclusion and narrows Surefire's includes to `**/tck/*.java` in the same breath, so it runs the conformance suite and nothing else — not the module's unit tests.
+Both halves are needed: the include alone leaves the exclusion in force and runs nothing, and dropping the exclusion alone runs the unit tests too.
 Nothing activates it in CI.

 The consequence is that **no CI job runs the suite**, so a maintainer runs it by hand before merging a change to the provider's resolution or error behaviour, and quotes the result in the pull request.